Defaulted Student Loans FAQs

 - My payments are being withheld from my salary due to wage garnishment by HESC; how can I stop it?

-- Contact Default Collections at 1-866-991-HESC (4372) to discuss your account.
+- Contact Default Collections by completing this webform.
 Generally, a substantial commitment on your part is necessary in order for HESC to consider withdrawing a wage garnishment order.
 If your circumstances involve financial hardship, contact HESC to discuss possible alternatives.

 - Why is the balance higher than what I thought I owed?

 - When a loan is placed in default, the costs of collecting your loan are added to the amount owed.
 In addition, the interest on your loan continues to accrue.
 Your payments are applied to the collection costs, then to interest on the loan, and only then to the principal on the loan.

 - I’m applying for a HUD (FHA) or VA home loan and don’t qualify because of my defaulted student loan.
 What can I do?